-Published by The Rolf Institute of Structural Integration (RISI)
+Published by The Dr Ida Rolf Institute (DIRI – formerly The Rolf Institute of Structural Integration or RISI)

 The hallmark of Rolfing Structural Integration is a standardized “recipe” known as the Ten-Series, the goal of which is to systematically balance and optimize both the structure (shape) and function (movement) of the entire body over the course of ten Rolfing sessions.

 Each session focuses on freeing restrictions or holdings trapped in a particular region of the body.
 A practitioner also maintains a holistic view of the client’s entire system during each session, thus ensuring the transformational process evolves in a comfortable and harmonious way.

 The Ten-Series can be divided into three distinct units:

 Sessions 1 – 3: